sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 One extremely effective way to communicate KPIs to stakeholders is Tableau.
 Tableau allows data analysts to communicate findings in a clear, visually appealing, and interactive format.
 This is done through dashboards.
 Dashboards are your new best friend!

 The benefits of using a Tableau dashboard to communicate KPIs can't be overstated.
-Using dashboards, you can create tables and visualizations that stakeholders can actually interact with, for example, a customer demographic visualization that changes based on what region is selected.

-Another huge advantage of using Tableau is that you can use it to produce real-time, updated insights as data comes in.
-Tableau can be connected to a database or spreadsheet and automatically refresh as new data becomes available.
+Using dashboards, you can create tables and visualizations with filters that stakeholders can interact with.
+Additionally, Tableau can be connected to a database or spreadsheet and automatically refresh as new data becomes available.

-Lastly, one of the best things about Tableau is that the visualizations you can create with it are ***simply beautiful***.
+One of the best things about Tableau is that the visualizations you can create with it are ***simply beautiful***.
 In a matter of minutes, you can produce charts and graphs that are sleek, professional, and very aesthetically pleasing.

 So follow along with me as we create a simple KPI dashboard using Tableau's built in practice data, the Superstore dataset!